Thomas Victor Bulpin (1918-1999) was a South African writer of books about notable African big game hunters, South African travel and history.

 Tavern of the Seas: The Story Of Cape Town, Robben Island And The Cape Peninsular by T V Bulpin (2003) was published posthumously.
 This book takes the reader on a fascinating journey around Cape Town pointing out the historical features, local legends and scandals and the culture of the earliest settlers through to modern times.

 Southern Africa: Land of Beauty and Splendor by T V Bulpin (1977)

 Discovering Southern Africa by T V Bulpin (1980) ia a well-informed guide to the various territories comprising Southern Africa.

-East Africa And The Islands by T V Bulpin (1956) is a scarce book about East Africa and the southern Indian Ocean, or sea of Zanj comprising Madagascar, the Mascarenes (Mauritius, Reunion, Rodriguez), the Seychelles and the Comoros.
+East Africa And The Islands by T V Bulpin (1956) is a scarce book about East Africa, as it was in the early 1950s, a decade before independence and the southern Indian Ocean, or sea of Zanj comprising Madagascar, the Mascarenes (Mauritius, Reunion, Rodriguez), the Seychelles and the Comoros.

 Islands In A Forgotten Sea by T V Bulpin (1959).
 The sea in question is the Sea of Zanj, the Indian Ocean and its islands off the coast of Eastern Africa - Seychelles, Comoros, Zanzibar and Pemba, Madagascar, the Mascarenhas.